Bridgetbtrxc/StyleSphere1/README.md

 StyleSphere

 Welcome to StyleSphere, the digital wardrobe application designed to revolutionize how you manage and style your wardrobe.
-StyleSphere allows you to organize your clothing items digitally and offers personalized outfit recommendations.
+StyleSphere allows you to organize your clothing items digitally and offers personalized digital wardrobe.

 Features